LaurenDupuis/EJP-RD_Helis_Academy/tutorials/Pathway_analysis.md

 Click on the C1QA gene and check the “Data” tab on the right side → do you see the expression data?
 -----------------------------------------------------------------------------------------------------------------------------------

-## Assignment 3: Creating a Basic Visualization
+## Part 3: Creating a Basic Visualization
-Follow the instruction to create a basic visualization:
+Follow the instruction to create a basic visualization.
+We will visualize the logFC as a contionuous gradient so we can see the differences in expression
 1. Go to Data → Visualization Options
 2. Create a new visualization named “basic visualization”